hirosystems/stacks-subnets/docs/getting-started.md

 # Getting Started

 Developers can test their applications on a subnet either locally, or on Hiro's hosted testnet subnet.
+This page describes two different walkthroughs that illustrate how to use a subnet.

 - Run a local subnet
 - Use Hiro's subnet on testnet

 > **_NOTE:_**
 >
-> Subnets were earlier referred to as Hyperchains.
+> A subnet was previously referred to as a hyperchain.
 While the process of updating
-> the content is ongoing, there may still be some references to hyperchains
+> the content is ongoing, there may still be some references to a hyperchain
-> instead of subnets.
+> instead of a subnet.

-## Run a devnet subnet locally
+## Run a local subnet

-Clarinet provides a tool to setup a complete local development environment, referred to as "devnet", which uses Docker to spin up a Bitcoin node, a Stacks node, a Stacks API node, a Stacks Explorer, and now, a subnet node and subnet API node.
+Clarinet provides a tool to set up a complete local development environment, referred to as "devnet", which uses Docker to spin up a Bitcoin node, a Stacks node, a Stacks API node, a Stacks Explorer, and now, a subnet node and subnet API node.
 This allows developers to test locally on a system that matches the